cophi-wue/semantic-upconversion/README.md

 ```

 The alternative rendered sites are written to `_playground/` and `_fresh/`.
 These folders are local comparison outputs and are ignored by Git.
 The original `docs/` output is kept because it is the current GitHub Pages publication target.

-## GitHub Pages

-The repository currently contains the rendered original site in `docs/`.
-Once GitHub Pages is configured for this repository, set the publishing source to the `main` branch and the `/docs` folder.
-A later improvement can move rendering into GitHub Actions so that GitHub renders the site consistently after changes are merged.

-Before making the site public, check that all text, images, logos, and links are permitted for publication.
-Do not commit copyrighted EPUB files, full-text datasets, credentials, local virtual environments, or other private material.